Legal ethics: Admission

+Like many other examinations, bar examinees are expected to complete the test without cheating.
+In New York, for example, the nullification of bar exam results for cheating and other misconducts, is enforced under Board Rule 6000.13 of the New York Board of Law Examiners (NYBOLE).

 Enforcement

 United States

 Every state in the United States has a regulatory body (usually called a state bar association) that polices lawyer conduct.
 When lawyers are licensed to practice in a state, those lawyers subject themselves to this authority.
 Overall responsibility often lies with the highest court in a state (such as state supreme court).
 The state bar associations, often in consultation with the court, adopt a set of rules that set forth the applicable ethical duties.
 As of 2013, 48 states have adopted a version of the American Bar Association's model rules.
 California is the only state that has not adopted either—instead these states have written their own rules from scratch.

 There was once some debate over whether state ethical rules apply to federal prosecutors.
 The Department of Justice has held differing opinions through different administrations, with the Thornburgh Memo suggesting these rules do not apply, and the Reno Rules asserting that they do apply.
 Now, 28 U.S.C. § 530B provides that government attorneys are subject to the state ethics laws in the state in which they practice.

 Lawyers who fail to comply with local rules of ethics may be subjected to discipline ranging from private (non-public) reprimand to disbarment.